ViveTheModder/cma-editor/README.md

 # cma-editor
 **Read** and **write** contents of **camera files** for both **PS2** &amp; **Wii** versions of the **Budokai Tenkaichi** games.

-Text available in both English and Spanish.
-More languages can be added if people are willing to translate 6 lines per language.
+Text available in English, Spanish and Portuguese.
+Special Thanks to MetalFrieza3000 and KyokoAny for their translations!

 Requires Java SE 8 or higher.